Digital footprint: Children

 Generation Alpha will not be the first generation born into the internet world.
 As such, a child's digital footprint is becoming more significant than ever before and their consequences may be unclear.
-As a result of parenting enthusiasm, an increasing amount of parents will create social media accounts for their children at a young age, sometimes even before they are born.
+As a result of parenting enthusiasm, an increasing number of parents will create social media accounts for their children at a young age, sometimes even before they are born.
 Parents may post up to 13,000 photos of a child on social media in their celebratory state before their teen years of everyday life or birthday celebrations.
 Furthermore, these children are predicted to post 70,000 times online on their own by 18.
 The advent of posting on social media creates many opportunities to gather data from minors.
 Since an identity's basic components contain a name, birth date, and address, these children are susceptible to identity theft.
 While parents may assume that privacy settings may prevent children's photos and data from being exposed, they also have to trust that their followers will not be compromised.
 Outsiders may take the images to pose as these children's parents or post the content publicly.
 For example, during the Facebook-Cambridge Analytica data scandal, friends of friends leaked data to data miners.
 Due to the child's presence on social media, their privacy may be at risk.

 Teenagers

 Some professionals argue that young people entering the workforce should consider the effect of their digital footprint on their marketability and professionalism.
 Having a digital footprint may be very good for students, as college admissions staff and potential employers may decide to research into prospective student's and employee's online profiles, leading to an enormous impact on the students' futures.
-Teens will be set up for more success if they consider the kind of impact they are making and how it can affect their future.
+Researchers argue that adolescents’ online activities can have long-term implications for educational and professional opportunities.
 Instead, someone who acts apathetic towards the impression they are making online will struggle if they one day choose to attend college or enter into the workforce.
 Teens who plan to receive a higher education will have their digital footprint reviewed and assessed as a part of the application process.
 Besides, if the teens that have the intention of receiving a higher education are planning to do so with financial help and scholarships, then they need to consider that their digital footprint will be evaluated in the application process to get scholarships.